ickerio/cits3403/README.md

 ### Purpose

-Sketchy is an interactive web application designed for collaborative drawing and guessing games.
+Sketchy is a vibrant interactive web application designed for collaborative drawing and guessing games.
 It allows users to create sketches based on randomised prompts and enables other users to guess the word or phrase represented by the sketch.
 The application's design focuses on facilitating user engagement and creativity.

 Gameplay Experience:
 - Sketchy offers an intuitive and user-friendly interface for creating sketches and guessing words or phrases represented by sketches.